 Both SEO and SEM are an investment.
 While organic clicks are technically “free”, you still invest a lot of time, effort and money into getting clicks from search engine optimization.
 So, before you invest in either SEM or SEO, you need to make sure that your investment will pay off.
 Carefully calculate the lifetime value of a new customer and compare it will the cost it takes to maintain them.

-As a general rule of thumb, if for every $1 you spend on SEM will produce at $3 of new lifetime revenue, you should consider investing in search engine marketing.
-Your campaigns will probably be break-even from the beginning, and ages better with time.
+As a general rule of thumb, if every $1 you spend on SEM will produce at $3 of new lifetime revenue, you should consider investing in search engine marketing.
+Your campaigns will probably be break-even from the beginning, and age better with time.

 On the other hand, if it looks like you won’t be able to make 3 times the amount spent on SEM, search engine optimization is probably a better option for your business.
 It would not return as fast, but it's more budget-efficient in the long run.